 I have to understand that, when it comes to joy in God, I can’t do the bootstrap thing.
 I can only humble myself before God, believe Him in faith, and seek to know Him through communion with Him and through His Word.

-My physical eyes will receive the truth I see on those pages.
+My physical eyes will receive the truth I see on those pages of Scripture.
 My physical ears will hear His Name proclaimed.
 Then, as I believe what I see and hear, my spiritual eyes, my spiritual ears, will receive that truth and be enlightened, be opened.

 When I know Him, when I see Him through the eyes of the spirit, the joy will come.
 When I keep my eyes on Him in faith, the joy will remain.
 That’s because nothing is more beautiful, grand, glorious, and good than my Savior Jesus Christ.